Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Well, the answer is pretty simple.
 In this matter, you should definitely use a reliable VPN (Virtual Private Network) to bypass ISP throttling.
 With this kind of solution, you’ll always be able to access fast servers.

-It will prevent ISP from throttling your Internet connection, regardless of the site you are running at that moment.
+It will prevent the ISP from throttling your Internet connection, regardless of the site you are running at that moment.
+Moreover, a VPN can increase internet speed if it’s set up correctly.

 In certain cases, yes, you can use a VPN to stop ISP throttling.
 More specifically, if the ISP is limiting your Internet connection speed by filtering your activities.

 What a VPN does is encrypt your entire network traffic.
-That means that your ISP will no longer be able to tell if you’re watching Netflix, downloading a torrent, or just browsing the web.
+That means that your ISP will no longer be able to tell if you’re watching Netflix, you may hide your IP address when downloading a torrent and browsing the web freely.

 Since the ISP is now blindsided, it can no longer throttle your bandwidth, all thanks to the VPN.
 For instance, you can stop AT&T throttling with a VPN.

-What are the best VPNs to use against throttling?
+What are the best VPNs to stop throttling?

 There’s nothing elaborate about using a VPN to stop ISP throttling.
 As soon as you connect to any VPN server, your Internet traffic will be encrypted.

 From this point on, your ISP can’t see what you do online.
-You can even stop Verizon throttling with a VPN.
+You can even stop Verizon packet loss and throttling with a VPN.

 We used Private Internet Access in our example above because it’s the best VPN to stop ISP throttling.
 Made by Kape Technologies, PIA has an extensive network of more than 3,300 servers across 48 countries.